psychotimmy/picomz-80k/README.md

    sudo apt install cmake
    sudo apt install gcc-arm-none-eabi libnewlib-arm-none-eabi build-essential
 ```
-The Pico MZ emulator relies on the latest stable release of the Raspberry Pico SDK.
-This and
+The Pico MZ relies on the latest stable release of the Raspberry Pico SDK.
+This, along with
-the Pico Extras repository must be available on your computer if you wish to compile the emulator.
+the Pico Extras repository must be available on your computer if you wish to re-compile the emulator.

 Assuming that you are already in the subdirectory in which you wish to install the Pico SDK, Pico Extras
 and Pico MZ repositories, issue the commands: